 Console Managers that carry two SIM cards can be configured so that either SIM card slot may be activated.
-In failover mode, either of the two SIM cards may be designated as the Primary SIM. (see "Dual SIM" on page 84).
+In failover mode, either of the two SIM cards may be designated as the Primary SIM. (see Dual SIM).

 Dual SIM Failover works seamlessly with the existing failover solution to provide another layer of redundancy.
 This feature allows the software to detect a failure in OOB communications via the Primary SIM and will failover to the Secondary SIM without the requirement for manual operator intervention.